Wine is a mocker, strong drink is raging: and whosoever is deceived thereby is not wise.

 Does this proverb condemn moderate use of wine or strong drink?
 God forbid!
 He made both for your pleasure (Deut 14:26; Pr 31:6-7; Eccl 9:7).
 The Bible’s beverage of choice is wine (Gen 14:18; II Sam 6:19; Ecc 10:19; John 2:1-11), but it was not to be used to the excess of drunkenness (Eph 5:18; Luke 21:34).
 Jesus often drank wine (Luke 7:33-35).

 The proverb has two key metonyms.
 Metonymy is a figure of speech that substitutes one thing for another.
 It adds beauty and force to language.
-The Bible is full of metonymy and other figures of speech, so that superficial readings and primary definitions are often ludicrous, especially of proverbs (Pr 1:6).
-Fully grasp these common examples:
+The Bible is full of metonymy and other figures, so that superficial readings and primary definitions are often ludicrous, especially of proverbs (Pr 1:6).
+Fully grasp these common examples of metonyms:

 1. “Step on the gas” substitutes gas for the accelerator pedal.
 No one is expected to step in a puddle of gasoline.
 The meaning is only for the driver to speed up the car.